Published in Australia and the United States with different titles. There is also a German edition.

 The cockatrice hurtled up the hall-its rear staggering-dived under the cloth of the high table and heaved.
 It reared up to grab the platter of almonds and tripped.
 Silver dishes skidded, sweetmeats flew as if magicked, goblets splashed their contents down the sumptuous cloth, the central trestle tumbled, crashing down the steps and the duke and his guests sprang up.

 The music and the laughter stopped in mid-breath.
-Heloise, blanching behind her mask, took an anguished look at the colored shards of costly glass spattering the tiles, and gazed up wretchedly at his grace's astounded face.
+Heloise, blanching behind her mask, took an anguished look at the coloured shards of costly glass spattering the tiles, and gazed up wretchedly at his grace's astounded face.
 But the boy was safe.
 Uncertain, surprised, but beside his father, safe.

 Silence, growing more menacing by the instant, surrounded the grotesque cockatrice.
 Heloise backed into Will, wishing the floor would swallow her up.
 For an instant, it seemed to the onlookers that the monster's back and front legs were trying to go in different directions and then the creature shook itself into some sort of unison and hurtled out the nearest door.